sathvik-spartan/Spring-Boot-Mastery/README.md

 ## Contributions!

-This roadmap will guide you from beginner to advanced backend developer using Spring Boot in 2026.
+This detailed roadmap will guide you from beginner to advanced backend developer using Spring Boot in 2026.
 Follow it step-by-step and reinforce your learning with hands-on projects and real-world applications.

-Happy coding!

 Since this as open-source prep — You might have a few insights or hacks that helped you, feel free to drop them in.
 It might just help someone chasing the same goal.